cchitsiang/awesome-stars/topics.md

 - [kedro-org/kedro](https://github.com/kedro-org/kedro) - Kedro is a toolbox for production-ready data science.
 It uses software engineering best practices to help you create data engineering and data science pipelines that are reproducible, maintainable, an
 - [langgenius/dify](https://github.com/langgenius/dify) - An Open-Source Assistants API and GPTs alternative.
 Dify.AI is an LLM application development platform.
 It integrates the concepts of Backend as a Service and LLMOps, covering the core tech stack requ
 - [GokuMohandas/Made-With-ML](https://github.com/GokuMohandas/Made-With-ML) - Learn how to design, develop, deploy and iterate on production-grade ML applications.
-- [embedchain/embedchain](https://github.com/embedchain/embedchain) - Data platform for LLMs - Load, index, retrieve and sync any unstructured data
+- [embedchain/embedchain](https://github.com/embedchain/embedchain) - Production ready RAG framework - Load, index, retrieve and sync any unstructured data
 - [fvaleye/delta-buddy](https://github.com/fvaleye/delta-buddy) - Introducing Delta-Buddy: Your ultimate Delta Lake companion! 🚀 Streamline your data journey with an AI-powered chatbot.
 Ask Delta-Buddy anything about your Delta Lake.
 - [TransformerOptimus/SuperAGI](https://github.com/TransformerOptimus/SuperAGI) - &lt;⚡️&gt; SuperAGI - A dev-first open source autonomous AI agent framework.
 Enabling developers to build, manage & run useful autonomous agents quickly and reliably.
 - [makeplane/plane](https://github.com/makeplane/plane) - 🔥 🔥 🔥 Open Source JIRA, Linear and Height Alternative.
 Plane helps you track your issues, epics, and product roadmaps in the simplest way possible.